luyadev/luya-headless/README.md

 use luya\headless\endpoints\ApiAdminLang;

 // build client object with token and server infos
-$client = new Client('API_TOKEN', 'http://localhost/luya-kickstarter/public_html/admin');
+$client = new Client('API_TOKEN', 'http://localhost/luya-kickstarter/public_html');

-// run the pre-built ActivQuery for the `api-admin-lang` endpoint foreach (ApiAdminLang::find()->all($client) as $item) {
+// run the pre-built ActivQuery for the `admin/api-admin-lang` endpoint foreach (ApiAdminLang::find()->all($client) as $item) {
     var_dump($item);
 }